otacke/h5p-todo/README.md

 ## Ideas and todos

+### Replace 'title' attribute
+In all content types, replace use of 'title' attribute where used with H5P.Tooltip or remove alltogether if not necessary.

 ### DONE <strike>H5P Bingo</strike>
 <strike>
 - Content type for playing bingo at boring conferences -- create your bingo sheet, share, enjoy ;-)